panyam/Galore/homepage/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  LTB is a modern parsing toolkit adopting and implementing modern parsing, incremental update and error recovery strategies for use in editors and language analysis.
+  Galore is a modern parsing toolkit adopting and implementing modern parsing, incremental update and error recovery strategies for use in editors and language analysis.
 ---

 {{% pageinfo %}}
-LTB provides support for:
+Galore provides support for:
 * A flexible and extended grammar specification with EBNF.
 * Automatic and customizable parse tree generation.
 * Customised parser modes - SLR, LR, LALR, GLR and more to come.